MFT Programs in Michigan

 How to become an LMFT in Michigan

-Becoming a licensed marriage and family therapist in Michigan requires students to complete a COAMFTE or CACREP-accredited graduate program or equivalent.
+Becoming a licensed marriage and family therapist in Michigan requires students to complete a COAMFTE or CACREP-accredited graduate program or equivalent

 After graduating from your MFT program, you will enter your time as a resident in training, which means working in a school-approved clinic under a licensed marriage and family therapy supervisor to gain clinical practice hours.
 Officially, your title during this period will be a Limited Licensed Marriage and Family Therapist or Limited Licensed Marriage Counselor.
 In Michigan, the resident in training must apply for limited licensure.
 Before you apply for limited licensure, you will need to get a criminal background check from an approved vendor and have it sent to the Michigan Board of Marriage and Family Therapy.
 During your limited license residency, you will complete 1,000 hours of clinical experience working directly with clients.
 Half of those hours should be spent in counseling with couples and families.
 You are expected to collect 200 hours of supervision.